Sainty717/Mycelium/README.md

 ### Docker Image Repository Login and Image Pull

-1. Open the JSON Web Token file previously downloaded from the MyF5 customer portal (e.g., `nginx-repo-12345abc.jwt`) and copy its contents.
+1. Open the JWT previously downloaded from the MyF5 customer portal (e.g., `nginx-repo-12345abc.jwt`) and copy its contents.

 2. Log in to the Docker registry using the contents of the JSON Web Token file: